There are a few cash advance apps that work with Chime if you're struggling with unexpected expenses before payday.

 - Axos Bank: With 0% APY and no minimum deposit amount, what’s not to love about Axos Bank?

 - Fifth Third Bank: Get fraud protection and more with a Fifth Third Bank account.
 Plus, there are no monthly fees to worry about either.
+They also offer a $200 bonus through here for new members.

 - Varo: This online bank offers cash advances up to $100, but you’ll have to hold your account for at least 30 days to qualify and pay the money back within 30 days as well.